pluma/routes-http/README.md

 Resolves the given request and invokes the matching view if possible.

+If the route can not be resolved, a `404 Not Found` error will be raised.

-If a `handleError` function is passed, the function will be called with the `Error` object if an error is thrown by the view.
+If a `handleError` function is passed, the function will be called with the `Error` object if an error is thrown by the view or the route resolution fails.

 The matched view will be invoked with the following arguments: